ProjectZeroDays/Project-Red-Sword/README.md

 - Integration with major intelligence and FOIA sources.
 - Full integration with tools like Sn1per, Empire, and custom modules for advanced penetration testing.

+## Key Capabilities and Objectives of NSA's Tailored Access Operations (TAO)

+The NSA's Tailored Access Operations (TAO) is a specialized cyber warfare intelligence-gathering unit within the National Security Agency (NSA).
+TAO is responsible for conducting highly sophisticated network penetrations and digital espionage operations against foreign targets of interest.
+Their primary mission is to gain access to sensitive information, disrupt enemy networks, and maintain a persistent presence within targeted systems.

+TAO employs a wide range of advanced techniques, including custom-developed exploits, zero-day vulnerabilities, and sophisticated malware, to achieve their objectives.
+They often target high-value individuals, government agencies, and critical infrastructure networks.

+### Detailed Information on TAO's Capabilities and Operations

+For a detailed description of TAO's capabilities and operations, please refer to the `prompt` file in this repository.

 ## Setup

 This framework requires Python 3.8+ and the following dependencies.
 It can be deployed easily in Hugging Face Spaces or similar environments.